 If you’re likely to be setting up camp in one location for a couple of days or more, or to give added weather protection, you may wish to add the Hannibal awning as an optional extra (in addition to the Foxwing awning).
 This awning provides a fully enclosed space underneath the roof tent, and is provided with a gas heater for additional comfort.
 Note that the Hannibal awning can only be used with the single large 4-person tent configuration.
 It takes approximately 15-20 minutes to erect and the same to dismantle.

 Opening the roof tent/s takes approximately 5 minutes, and closing takes roughly the same amount of time.
 You can leave your bedding inside when closing, liberating space in the luggage area.

-There is no mileage limit as such, but we charge a £1 per mile for the extra miles over and above an average of 200 miles per day.
-We’ve never had to charge this levy before, and we find that our clients typically average 100 – 150 miles per day.
+There is no mileage limit as such, but we charge a £0.40 per mile for the extra miles over and above an average of 200 miles per day.
+We find that our clients typically average 100 – 150 miles per day.

-All of our Land Rovers have manual (stick shift) gearboxes.
-Few Defenders have ever left the Land Rover factory with auto boxes.
+All of our vehicles have manual (stick shift) gearboxes.

 - What about toilet facilities?

 The standard kit includes both a portable toilet and a foldable shovel.
 We leave it to the client’s discretion which they use!
 We also recommend that clients follow the advice in the Outdoor Access Code with respect to this.